Akascape/CTkDesigner-Support/trial_version.md

 If you think you are comfortable with the ctkdesigner UI, then buy the original version and support me.

-Note: This app is packed using pyinstaller so ignore if there is any detections shown by antiviruses (which is rare), false positives are common issue with pyinstaller app, you can also try it in windows sandbox environment first, that's what I also do with any executables I download, still if you don't trust me then don't test/buy this software, thats it 😊
+Note: This app is packed using pyinstaller so ignore if there is any detections shown by antiviruses (which is rare), false positives are common issue with pyinstaller app (https://github.com/Akascape/CTkDesigner-Support/discussions/20), you can also try it in windows sandbox environment first, that's what I also do with any executables I download, still if you don't trust it then don't test/buy this software, no hard feelings 😊